QSmally/Docgen/README.md

 ### How To Use

-To generate documentations for your module, customise the [configuration](#example-config) and type the following command:
+To generate documentations for your module, customise the [configuration](#example-config) and enter the following command in your Node script:
 ```bash
 gendocs [Path to configuration file]
 ```